-Users with active proposals wishing time in the next run should complete follow the directions for a Returning Proposer on the APS website.
+Users with active proposals wishing time in the next run should submit a beamtime request by following the directions for a Returning Proposer on the APS website.

 Every proposal awarded beam time must be accompanied by an approved Experiment Safety Assessment Form (ESAF) before it is allowed to proceed.